-Steps that have been completed and for which we commend the Municipality and the Assembly include the Housing First1 and Home for Good2 initiatives that have been implemented, detailed surveys of our homeless population, and individualized consultations to identify needs for housing/treatment/other services as was done when the homeless were being housed at the Sullivan Arena and Ben Boeke during the first many months of the pandemic.
-Those consultations were a critical step in providing detailed information regarding the population served and scope of needed services.
+Steps that have been completed include the Housing First1 and Home for Good2 initiatives that have been implemented, detailed surveys of our homeless population, and individualized consultations to identify needs for housing/treatment/other services as was done when the homeless were being housed at the Sullivan Arena and Ben Boeke during the first many months of the pandemic.
+Those consultations were a critical step in providing detailed information regarding the population served and scope of services.